eikek/webapp-stub/README.md

 - basic site layout with a top bar
 - user authenication with password or "auto-user" mode (then some pre-defined user is logged in automatically)
+- openid connect integration
 - user registration
 - a "version" route for getting version information
-- a http4s `ContextMiddleware` that is supposed to handle common request inputs, like authentication and settings (ui theme) and possibly other things like language etc.
+- a http4s `AccountMiddleware` for routes requiring an existing accout
 - github actions for doing ci and release zips to github release page
 - release-drafter setup
 - nix dev and ci setup